opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Enable auto deploy

-When set to `true`, this setting automatically deploys a remote model to the cluster, if not deployed already, when running a prediction request for a remote model.
+When set to `true`, this setting automatically deploys a remote model to the cluster if the model has not been deployed already.
+This setting is applicable when running a prediction request for an externally hosted model.

 ### Setting